kkempfer/easylammps/README.md

           -D LAMMPS_EXCEPTIONS=ON
           ../cmake

 More options to add in `cmake` are available [here](https://lammps.sandia.gov/doc/Build.html).
-Among them, some useful ones I personally use:
+Among them, some useful ones are presented here:

           -D LAMMPS_MACHINE=python # Suffix to append to lmp binary -D PKG_MOLECULE=ON  # Model molecular systems with fixed covalent bonds